Endive salad boats with apple, blue cheese, bacon & walnuts

 • pinch of sea salt flakes

-Sprinkle over the crumbled blue cheese and crispy bacon.
+• Sprinkle over the crumbled blue cheese, crispy bacon, and the remainder of the nuts.

-Drizzle over a little more dressing over the salad boats and serve straight away.
+• Drizzle a little more dressing over the salad boats and serve immediately.

 Leave a Reply